Anatzum/Java_Oracle_Installer/README.md

-First download the tarball from the www.oracle.com/technetwork/java/index.html
+First download the tarball from www.oracle.com/technetwork/java/javase/downloads/index.html

 Place this script inside the same location and the tarball.